portlandcodeschool/tracks/rails/tests.md

 * Be able to use scaffold generators
 * Be able to create migrations to change the generated table from the scaffold

+Test:

+* Create a User scaffold with a name and an email
+* Run the database migrations
+* Create a new migration that adds an age column which is an Integer
+* Rerun the migrations

 Points: